rickkas7/DeviceNotesHelperRK/README.md

 When updating the data by curl you must include the whole data, not just the field you want to update.
 There is a possibility of update conflicts because of this, so this doesn't really take the place of using a proper database.

+## Version History

+### 0.0.2 (2021-01-07)

+- Upgrade to JsonParserGeneratorRK 0.1.4
+- Use addChunked to support out-of-order multipart webhook responses